Neural Moving Horizon Estimation for Robust Flight Control: Experiments

-We develop the robust flight controller~\eqref{eq:general controller} based on the geometric controller proposed in~\cite{lee2010geometric}.
-Before training, the parameters of the geometric controller are manually tuned until the best performance is achieved in an ideal case where no external disturbances act on the quadrotor.
-Then, we include the current disturbance estimate from NeuroMHE as a feedforward term in the controller to compensate for the disturbance.
-Given the current $\bm x_t^q$, $\bm u_t$, and $\bm d_t$, the quadrotor model (\ref{eq:quadrotor model}) is integrated using $4$th-order Runge-kutta method with a fixed time step of $10\ {\rm ms}$ to update $\bm y_t$.
-We set the measurement noise $\bm \nu$ to be Gaussian and its fixed covariance matrix to be much smaller than those of $\bm w_f$ and $\bm w_{\tau}$.
-The same numerical integration is used in NeuroMHE for the state prediction.
+In the simulation environment, the quadrotor model (\ref{eq:quadrotor model}) is integrated using $4$th-order Runge-kutta method with a time step of $10\ {\rm ms}$ to update the measurement $\bm y$.
+We set the measurement noise $\boldsymbol \nu$ to Gaussian with a fixed covariance matrix much smaller than those of $\bm w_f$ and $\bm w_{\tau}$.
+The same numerical integration is used in NeuroMHE for state prediction.
+As explained earlier in this subsection, the noise covariances are defined as polynomials of the complete quadrotor states (i.e., $\bm p$, $\bm v$, $\boldsymbol{\Theta}_e$, and $\bm \omega$).
+Therefore, these states are selected as inputs for the neural network (\ref{eq:neural network expression}).
+Consistent with~\ref{subsec:expA}, we also fix the first diagonal element in ${\bm R}_t$ at $100$.
+Then, we train the network to tune the remaining $47$ diagonal elements and the two forgetting factors.
 Finally, the number of neurons in both hidden layers is $50$, and the MHE horizon is $10$.
+The simulations are done with the same workstation as in~\ref{subsec:expA}.

-We begin with visualizing the training process by a 3D trajectory plot in Fig. \ref{fig:trajectory online}.
-It shows that the height tracking performance is substantially improved online.
-Remarkably, the quadrotor can already track the reference trajectory accurately starting merely from the $2$nd training episode.
-The force estimation in the $z$ direction (see Fig.~\ref{fig:force z training}) was compared in different training episodes.
-We further observe in Fig.~\ref{fig:mean loss} that although the mean loss of NeuroMHE converges slightly slower than that of DMHE (due to more parameters to train), its steady value is much smaller, indicating better tracking performance.
+We begin with visualizing the training process by a 3D trajectory plot in Fig.~\ref{fig:trajectory online}.
+It shows that the tracking performance in all three directions is substantially improved online.
+Remarkably, the quadrotor can already track the reference trajectory accurately starting from the $2$nd training episode.
+This can be attributed to the rapid convergence of the disturbance estimates in the planar and vertical directions, which is shown in Fig.~\ref{fig: force and torque in training} after only two training episodes.
+Fig.~\ref{fig:state estimation training trajectory} further illustrates the accuracy of NeuroMHE in estimating the complete quadrotor states on the training trajectory, which align closely with the ground truth values.
+We then train DMHE under the same conditions and compare its training loss with that of NeuroMHE in Fig.~\ref{fig:mean loss}.
+Although both methods exhibit efficient training, the mean loss of NeuroMHE stabilizes at a much smaller value, indicating better trajectory-tracking performance.